mobatusi/fastapi-rag-system/README.md

 ```
 5. Access the API
 	•	Open your browser and navigate to http://localhost:8000/docs to view the interactive API documentation.
-# Contributing

-If you’d like to contribute to this project, please fork the repository and submit a pull request with your proposed changes.
-Be sure to follow the project’s coding standards and include appropriate tests.

 # License